subzerocloud/showcase/README.md

     ]

     // generate the SQL query that sets the env variables for the current request
-    // for simple usecases you might not need this, especially if you rely on internal permissions const { query: envQuery, parameters: envParameters } = fmtPostgreSqlEnv(queryEnv)
+    // for simple use cases you might not need this, especially if you rely on internal permissions const { query: envQuery, parameters: envParameters } = fmtPostgreSqlEnv(queryEnv)

     // generate the SQL query from request object const { query, parameters } = await subzero.fmtStatement(

-        // the databse schema the current request is trying to access
+        // the database schema the current request is trying to access
         // this can come in as a header or as part of the url path 'public',